 If you’re working with dark or dated spaces a fun, bright little rug can attract attention and help update the look.
 (In conjunction with other accessories, decor, and color choices.)

 In conclusion, please resist taking the easy way out by staging with a blah, neutral palette.
 It takes more thought and skill to use color effectively.
-And for staging, we do want to make sure we’re not going overboard.
+And of course for staging, we definitely want to make sure we’re not going overboard.

 It’s true that people (buyers) can be put off by rooms full of color gone wild.